ranja-sarkar/ranja-sarkar.github.io/blogger.md

 ![mm](https://github.com/user-attachments/assets/b3442307-7f2e-4bee-879e-01837e92f87f)

-After coming back from my short vacation, during the winter of 2024 (Jan) I decided to start blogging.
+After coming back from my short vacation, I decided to start blogging during the winter of 2024 (Jan).
 My blog posts are about *Data Science and stuff*, and everything I feel like writing.

 -----

 I am migrating my Substack posts (since Oct-2025) to GitHub pages, it is work-in-progress.

-I choose a theme each month for my collection of posts - how do I choose the theme?
+I choose a theme each month for my collection of posts 👇

+How do I choose the theme?

 Well, it is random.
-Sometimes dashboards, at other times prompts, etc.
-Each blog post of mine has pictures clicked by me.
+Sometimes dashboards, at other times prompts, etc. Each blog post has pictures clicked by me.
 I do not have technical knowledge about photography, I capture whatever's appealing to my eyes - mostly Nature.

 <img width="512" height="368" alt="fp" src="https://github.com/user-attachments/assets/38381f05-98d9-4c72-9eb6-328514fa854a" />